Serpentine Squiggles

 Now, she rolled her shoulders and brandished her weapon, a limb sharp with spikes and a honed, cutting edge.

-—There is a bit an issue (Contempt started.)
+—There is an issue (Contempt started.)
 Rather pointedly, you cannot see it.
 The result of my hunt is that it is not there.

 The architect had stepped forward too, hands of her second arms reaching out to touch and pull away the silk flap below her pauldron, exposing the stump.
 Fingers traced melanized scar-chitin.
 There was a nakedness in the lack of exoderm coating it.